Reflected (song)

 "Reflected" is a song by American rock band Alice Cooper, released in 1969 as the only single from their debut album Pretties for You.
 It preceded the album, which was released on June 25, and failed to chart.

 Composition

 Written by all five members of the band, "Reflected" comments on the false lure of Hollywood glitz.
-“The lyrics were stupid,” Alice Cooper says.
-“It was that fake, quasi-spiritual 60s thing.
-We didn’t know what we were talking about.”
+Alice Cooper called the lyrics "stupid".
+"It was that fake, quasi-spiritual 60s thing.
+We didn't know what we were talking about."

 Legacy

 The band performed the song during a party scene in the film Diary of a Mad Housewife (1970).

 Both the riff and part of the melody were recycled for "Elected", which appeared on their 1973 album Billion Dollar Babies.